-The daily financial indices (Kuala Lumpur Composite Index) traded in FTSE Bursa Malaysia are used as real life financial time series datasets to be experimented in this paper.
+In this paper, Kuala Lumpur Composite Index (KLCI) traded in FTSE Bursa Malaysia that serves as an example of daily financial indexes, is used as real life financial time series dataset for our case study.
 The transaction date was from 12 April, 1988 to 12 April, 2013 with a total of 6524 daily samples over a period of 25 years.
-3156 daily data points were used as training data and the remaining 3368 points are used for testing of the proposed ensemble model which translates to around 12 years of forecasting.
+3156 daily data points were used as training data and the remaining 3368 points are used for testing of the proposed hybrid model which translates to around 12 years of forecasting.